-As described in Note 6 to the consolidated financial statements, the carrying amount of the Company's E&E Assets was \$10,814,038 as of December 31, 2023.
-As more fully described in Note 4 to the consolidated financial statements, management assesses E&E Assets for indicators of impairment at each reporting period.
+As described in Note 7 to the consolidated financial statements, the carrying amount of the Company's E&E Assets was \$10,684,618 as of December 31, 2024.
+As more fully described in Notes 3 and 4 to the consolidated financial statements, management assesses E&E Assets for indicators of impairment at the end of each reporting period.

-The principal considerations for our determination that the assessment of impairment indicators of the E&E Assets is a key audit matter are that there was judgment made by management when assessing whether there were indicators of impairment for the E&E Assets, specifically relating to the assets' carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate these assets.
+The principal consideration for our determination that the assessment of impairment indicators of the E&E Assets is a key audit matter is that there was judgment made by management when assessing whether there were indicators of impairment for the E&E Assets, specifically relating to the assets' carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate these assets.
 This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to prepare an estimate of the recoverable amount of the E&E Assets.